plantanapp/documentation/docs/Actions/apply-tokens.md

 ---

 > Audience: [`Citizen Developer`](/docs/audience#citizen-developers)<br/>
-> Skill Prerequisites: `Variables`
+> Skill Prerequisites: `Tokens`

-This actions executes multiple expressions and applies tokens on those expressions and stores it in another (or the same) token(s).
-Note that this presents a security risk when the expression has content from untrusted users.
+This actions executes multiple expressions and applies tokens on those expressions and stores it in a token.
+The expression can also be stored in the same token, overwriting the original content.

 ## `Typical Use Cases`

-- Execute a Variable expression that returns an token that needs to be reevaluated
+- Execute a token expression (a mix of tokens and/or free text) that returns an other token expression that needs to go thru the same process
 - Apply tokens inside a text from various sources (eg: other actions, form fields, API input parameters)

 ## `Don't use it to`